adamluckydo/ontology/4_Ontology/Ontology.md

 - Paying attention to where your attention is, and directing it towards the things you want to see more of

-## What are the ingredients of success?
+## Dangers

+It's taken me up until... just about now, actually, to finally stop being scared of meditation post-incident.

 ## Is "Nirvana" actually an "end goal"?